Milky Way Mapper

 Both the Stellar Astrophysics (SA) and Stellar System Architecture (SSA) programs take advantage of the panoptic spectral capabilities of SDSS-V to measure mass, age, chemical composition, internal structure, rotation, and the presence of companions for vast samples of stars across the color-magnitude diagram.
 The SA program will include observations of giant stars with asteroseismic detections, massive main-sequence stars, white dwarfs, young stars in deeply embedded clusters, and a volume-limited sample of stars within 100 pc.
 The SSA program will target tens of thousands of multi-star and planetary systems in order to understand the factors governing the frequency and structure of multi-companion systems.

-More details on the Milky Way Mapper and an extended description of its science goals can be found in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.
+More details on the Milky Way Mapper and an extended description of its science goals can be found on the Science of SDSS-V page and in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.

-For more information on the Milky Way Mapper, contact the SDSS-V/MWM Program Head, Jennifer Johnson (Ohio State University).
+For more information on the Milky Way Mapper, contact the SDSS-V/MWM Program Head, Jennifer Johnson (The Ohio State University).